Zotigh/FoodRandom/BuildInstructions.md

 * Select Clone with SSH and click the copy board Icon
 * Open your android IDE
 * Select Check out from Version Control
-* and select Git
+* Select Git from the drop down menu
-* Copy link in the URL Section
+* Past link in the URL Section
 * click on Clone
-* DO NOT OPEN IT WILL FAIL
+* DO NOT OPEN IT WILL FAIL!
-* Instead do not open
+* Instead do not open and...
 * Select the Import Project option
-* Locate the directory you have this project saved to and import
+* Locate the directory this project was saved to and import
 * Wait for it to sync, build, and finish all its processes
 * Once finish select the run option and run the project with any emulator/device/hardware you have installed or physicly connected on the IDE.